Drazer-lab/RNAseq_pipeline/README.md

 All fastq files were first checked with fastqc for sequencing quality before the following steps.

-Indexing folder contain all the scripts to create genome/transcriptome indices for the tools used in the pipelines
+Indexing folder contain all the scripts to create genome/transcriptome indices for the tools used in the pipelines.
+- **bwaIndex.sh** is used to create bwa index for hg19.
+- **samtoolsIndex.sh** is used to create samtools index for hg19.
+- hisat2 indices are downloaded from http://daehwankimlab.github.io/hisat2/download/

 ChIP-seq pipeline folder contains the bwa and MACS2 scripts for alignment and peakcalling.
 -	**bwa.sh** covers all steps including aligning fastq to sam, compressing sam to bam, sorting the bam file, and indexing the sorted bam.